-Bulrushes are water loving plants which create excellent habitat for wild birds, trap beneficial bacteria in their tangled root system and provide nesting cover for bass and bluegill.
+Bulrushes are water loving plants which create excellent habitats for wild birds, trap beneficial bacteria in their tangled root system, and provide nesting cover for bass and bluegill.
 They have an architectural beauty all their own and recall the biblical story of Moses, the child cast out onto the river amongst the bulrushes.

 Bulrush Plant Facts

 Most nature lovers can recognize bulrush.
 Bulrushes are sedges which colonize ponds, lakes, and riparian areas.
 There are both hardstem and softstem varieties.
 Both are important parts of aquatic diversity and are commonly found in North America.